Daaaaaalí!

 Daaaaaalí! is a 2023 French absurdist comedy film written, directed, shot and edited by Quentin Dupieux.
-It has been described as a "real fake biopic" about the surrealist artist Salvador Dalí.
+It has been described as a "real fake biopic" about the artist Salvador Dalí.

 The film premiered out of competition at the 80th Venice International Film Festival, and was theatrically released on 7 February 2024.

-Plot
+Premise

 A French journalist meets with Spanish surrealist artist Salvador Dalí on multiple occasions for an unproductive documentary project.

 Production

 The film was produced by Thomas and Mathieu Verhaeghe through Atelier de Production, in co-production with France 3 Cinéma.

 On 8 November 2022, Dupieux announced on his Instagram account that principal photography for the film had commenced.
 The post also revealed a cast including Anaïs Demoustier, Édouard Baer, Gilles Lellouche, Pio Marmaï, Jonathan Cohen, Hakim Jemili, Agnès Hurstel, Jérôme Niel, Marc Fraize and Didier Flamand.
 Alain Chabat and Pierre Niney were planned as cast members but were ultimately unavailable.
 It was revealed that Dalí would be portrayed by multiple actors throughout the film.
 Shooting took place in the Parisian suburb of Saint-Cloud, the south of France, and finally in Spain, where a house on the Costa Brava was staged for the film to evoke Dalí's house in Portlligat.
 In the Spanish desert, Dupieux also filmed tableaux vivants inspired by two paintings by Dalí: Necrophilic Fountain Flowing from a Grand Piano (1932) and The Average Fine and Invisible Harp (1932).
 After six weeks, filming officially wrapped on 23 December 2022.